ceyhunsen/Bash-the-Dummy/README.md

 ## Known bugs, available commands and walkthrough

-#### Bugs:
+#### Known bugs:

 * Terminal is `bash` based but still some of the `bash`'s functions may not work.
 * File paths are not real.
 And there are no real files either.
-If you invoke a command, it checks for some conditions and does it's magic.
-So there are obvious bugs.
-And please, don't go hard on commands.
+If you invoke a command, it checks for some conditions and does it's magic on imaginary files and paths.
+* Because file paths are not real, relative file paths may not work as expected.
 * There are no flag options for any program.
 * At first start, there is no prompt like `[dummy@greatdummyspc / ] $`.
 You need to enter your fist command to see that.